-1. Permit investments, or other alternatives for generating a return on cash, to be managed without the active involvement of well- qualified investment advisors with a proven track record, who are independent of any investment fund.
+1. Permit investments to be managed without the active involvement of well-qualified investment advisors with a proven track record, who are independent of any investment fund.

-- a) The College has an appointed Asset Management Administrator, who can also provide a knowledgeable custodian for the College's funds. - b) The College utilizes well-qualified investment advisors who make the securities purchases, who are also independent of any investment fund.
+- a) The College has an appointed an Asset Management Administrator, who can also provide a knowledgable custodian for the College's funds. - b) The College utilizes well-qualified investment advisors who actually make the securities purchases, who are also are independent of any investment fund.

-This interpretation is reasonable because the investment of the College's available funds are achieved by a bonded, legally accountable trust administrator, and secondary fund custodian.
+This interpretation is reasonable because the investment of the College's available funds are achieved by a bonded, leagally accountable trust administrator, and secondary fund custodian.
 Further such investment recommendations are acted upon, based upon recommendations of an independent securities advisor.

-- a) The College CFO confirmed on 04.23.24 that Comerica Financial Advisors, and both Financial Advisors, Kyle Rademaker and Chris Theut, have extensive knowledge and history with serving public funds investment clients.
-The CFO also confirmed on 04.22.24 that MILAF has active involvement of well-qualified investment advisors with a proven track record, who are independent of any investment fund.
-Also, the Michigan Liquid Asset Fund Plus (MILAF+) program was verified to provide a knowledgeable custodian. - b) The College CFO confirmed on 04.23.24 that neither Comerica Financial Advisors and/or it's Financial Advisors, are engaged or participate, in any form of soft-dollar arrangements with any of the Firms approved fund companies or investment providers.
-On 04.22.24 the CFO confirmed that the College is currently utilizing the MILAF+ investment fund.
+- a) The College CFO confirmed on 04.19.23 that Comerica Securities, and both Financial Consultants, Kyle Rademaker and Chris Theut, have extensive knowledge and history with serving public funds investment clients.
+The CFO also confirmed on 04.20.23 that MILAF has active involvement of well-qualified investment advisors with a provend track record, who are independent of any investment fund.
+Also, the Michigan Liquid Asset Fund Plus (MILAF+) program was verified to provide a knowledgeable custodian. - b) The College CFO confirmed on 04.19.23 that neither Comerica Securities and/or it's Financial Consultants, are engaged or participate, in any form of softdollar arrangements with any of the Firms approved fund companies or investment providers.
+On 04.20.23 the CFO confirmed that the College is currently utilizing the MILAF+ investment fund.